What is the primary function of sebaceous glands?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The primary function of sebaceous glands is to secrete sebum, an oily substance that helps to moisturize and protect the skin and hair.
-Sebum plays a crucial role in maintaining the skin's barrier function, keeping it hydrated, and preventing excessive water loss.
-It also has antibacterial properties that help to reduce the risk of infections and acne.
-By secreting sebum, these glands contribute to the overall health and integrity of the skin, making their role essential in esthetics and skin care practices.
+Sebaceous glands primarily function to secrete sebum, an oily substance that helps to moisturize and protect the skin and hair.
+Sebum plays a crucial role in maintaining the skin's barrier function, preventing excessive water loss, and providing antimicrobial properties that can help protect against bacteria and fungi.
+This oily secretion also contributes to the overall health of the hair by keeping it lubricated and preventing dryness or brittleness.

 Subscribe